pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 ]
 ```

-You can also install subsets of dependencies like this:
+The above allows you to install both the tests and docs dependency lists
+using the command:

-`pip install .[tests, docs]`
+`pip install .[dev]`

 ```{tip}
 When you install dependencies using the above syntax: